-Management's Discussion and Analysis Year Ended December 31, 2018
+Management's Discussion and Analysis Year Ended December 31, 2019

-As management of the Town of New Hartford, New York (the "Town"), we offer readers of the Town's financial statements this narrative overview and analysis of the financial activities of the Town for the year ended December 31, 2018.
+As management of the Town of New Hartford, New York (the "Town"), we offer readers of the Town's financial statements this narrative overview and analysis of the financial activities of the Town for the year ended December 31, 2019.
 This document should be read in conjunction with additional information that we have furnished in the Town's financial statements, which follow this narrative.
-For comparative purposes, certain items from the prior year have been reclassified to conform with the current year presentation.